-The Inspector General Act Amendments of 1988 expanded the types of entities that are required by federal law to have OIGs.
+The Inspector General Act Amendments of 1988 expanded the types of entities that are required to have OIGs.
 Those "designated federal entities" (DFE) include LSC, and such IGs are appointed by the "head of the DFE."
-As defined by the Inspector General Act, as amended, the "head of the DFE" for LSC is the Board of Directors.
+As defined by the Inspector General Act, as amended, the "head of the DFE" for LSC is the LSC Board of Directors.
 Accordingly, the LSC Inspector General is appointed by and is under the "general supervision" of the LSC Board of Directors.
-IGs also report to Congress.
+The LSC IG also reports to Congress.
 This dual reporting relationship not only keeps both the Board and Congress fully and currently informed but promotes IG independence.